 Fancily Framed Antique Prints of Bouquets!

-Published for the Fairy Bower in 1846, this exquisite set of six hand colored lithographs are great early American prints.
-Early for the high quality hand colored lithography during the mid 19th Century, these are exemplary of the best produced at the time.
-Published by Nafis & Cornish, New York and St. Louis.
-A perfect combination of lithography and intense water colors!
-Archival framing.
+These are exquisite botanical illustrations published for the Fairy Bower in 1846.
+These are a lovely set of six hand colored lithographs framed and ready to hang.
+Rare and great early American prints.
+Early high quality, hand colored lithographs from the mid 19th Century.
+Exemplary of some of the best hand coloring produced at the time.
+A perfect combination of lithography and intense water coloring with archival framing.
 Set of six $1800.

 Fancy Botanical Illustrations for Garden Lovers!
 Antique flower prints in Pinks!
 Hand colored engravings.

 Fancy Botanical Illustrations!
 The colors in these English 19th Century hand colored copper plate engravings are bright and in good condition.
 Coming from English periodic botanical magazines by Curtis & Edwards, these are the foldouts so please see the folds.
 The folds are definitive clue that these antique flower prints are authentic antiques.
 Perfect décor for your traditional home.
 Or as a great gift for garden lovers!
 Each old print measures about 9 1/2 x 11″ to 12″ $95.
 Each.
 Double rag matting to 14×18″ an additional $35. each.